keptn/tutorials/site/tutorials/snippets/07/install/install-full.md

 Positive
 : The installation process will take about 3-5 minutes.

-Negative
-: If the installation fails, please double check that you are logged in to your Azure account with `az login`

 ### Installation details

 In the Keptn namespace, the following deployments should be found: